Existence of moduli spaces for algebraic stacks

 of solid arrows, there exists a unique dotted arrow filling in the diagram. \end{defn}

-\begin{remark} The motivation for the terminology ``S-complete" comes from Seshadri's work on the S-equivalence of semistable vector bundles.
-Namely, if $\cX$ is the moduli stack of semistable vector bundles over a smooth projective curve $C$ over $k$, then $\cX$ is S-complete (see e.g., \Cref{L:BunGScomplete}).
-If $R$ is a DVR with fraction field $K$ and residue field $k$, and $\cE, \cF$ are two families of semistable vector bundles on $C_R$ which are isomorphic over $C_K$, then S-completeness implies that the special fibers $\cE_0$ and $\cF_0$ on $C$ are S-equivalent. \end{remark}
+\begin{remark} The motivation for the terminology ``\Scomplete" comes from Seshadri's work on the {\sf S}-equivalence of semistable vector bundles.
+Namely, if $\cX$ is the moduli stack of semistable vector bundles over a smooth projective curve $C$ over $k$, then $\cX$ is {\textsf{S}}-complete (see e.g., \Cref{L:BunGScomplete}).
+If $R$ is a DVR with fraction field $K$ and residue field $k$, and $\cE, \cF$ are two families of semistable vector bundles on $C_R$ which are isomorphic over $C_K$, then {\textsf{S}}-completeness implies that the special fibers $\cE_0$ and $\cF_0$ on $C$ are {\textsf{S}}-equivalent. \end{remark}

-\begin{remark} S-complete morphisms are stable under composition and base change.
-A morphism of quasi-separated and locally noetherian algebraic spaces is S-complete if and only if it is separated (\Cref{P:quasi-finite-S-complete}).
-While affine morphisms are always S-complete (\Cref{P:S-complete}(\ref{P:S-complete-affine})), it is not true that separated, representable morphisms are S-complete.
-For instance, the open immersion $\oST_R \setminus 0 \to \oST_R$ is not S-complete.
-This example also shows that S-complete morphisms do not satisfy smooth descent; however, S-completeness does descend along representable, \'etale and surjective morphisms (\Cref{P:S-complete-descent}). \end{remark}
+\begin{remark} {\textsf{S}}-complete morphisms are stable under composition and {also under} base change {provided that the locally noetherian assumption is preserved, e.g. along morphisms essentially of finite type.} A morphism of quasi-separated and locally noetherian algebraic spaces is {\textsf{S}}-complete if and only if it is separated (\Cref{P:quasi-finite-S-complete}).
+While affine morphisms are always {\textsf{S}}-complete (\Cref{P:S-complete}(\ref{P:S-complete-affine})), it is not true that separated, representable morphisms are {\textsf{S}}-complete.
+For instance, the open immersion $\oST_R \smallsetminus 0 \to \oST_R$ is not {\textsf{S}}-complete.
+This example also shows that {\textsf{S}}-complete morphisms do not satisfy smooth descent; however, {\textsf{S}}-completeness does descend along representable, \'etale and surjective morphisms (\Cref{P:S-complete-descent}). \end{remark}